simongarisch/97_things_every_programmer/README.md

 58: A message to the future: Think of every line of code you write as a message for someone in the future - someone who might be your younger brother.
 Pretend you're explaining to this smart person how to solve this tough problem.

+59: Missing opportunities for polymorphism: Used carefully, polymorphism creates tiny localized execution contexts that let us work without the need for verbose if-then-else blocks.

+60: Testers are your friend.

+61: One binary: build a single binary that you can identify and promote through all stages in the release pipeline.

+62: Only the code tells the truth: ask youself how clearly your code is telling you or any other programmer what it is doing.
+Comments are not running code and can be just as wrong as other forms of documentation.
+Strive for good names, write automated tests, refactor mercilessly.

+63: Own (and refactor) the build: the code is useless without being built.
+Build scripts are code.